Aman-singh143/diabetes_prediction_machine_learning_flask_app/README.md

 python app.py
 ```

-Access the application via your web browser at http://127.0.0.1:5000/ to leverage its advanced prediction functionality.
+Access the application via your web browser at http://127.0.0.1:5000/ to leverage its advanced prediction functionality .